Laurent Jean François Truguet: French Revolutionary Wars

 Truguet also took the initiative in composing a new collection of naval tactics that would be adopted in year V of the French Republican Calendar.
 He broke with the exclusively defensive conceptions of the collection of 1769.
 He officialised and systematised the practice of having a light attack squadron within each fleet.
 This collection was later completed by the collection of year IX, also inspired by Truguet.

 At the time of the ministerial reshuffle in preparation for the coup of 18 Fructidor year V (4 September 1797), he was replaced by Georges-René Pléville De Pelley, but was instead made France's ambassador to Spain.
 He was removed from the political scene under the pretext of not having returned to France fast enough at the end of his duties, though in fact this removal was down to Talleyrand, the minister of the foreign affairs, in revenge for Truguet opposing Talleyrand's embezzlements in Spain.
 Exiled to Holland, he remained there nine months.
-On his return from Egypt, Napoléon Bonaparte offered him the navy ministry again, but Truguet refused this, and was instead named conseiller d'État on 20 September 1801.
+On his return from Egypt, Napoleon offered him the navy ministry again, but Truguet refused this, and was instead named conseiller d'État on 20 September 1801.

-He composed four reports for the First Consul, proposing a reorganization of the navy and taking a strong position and courageous stand against the re-legalisation of slavery – Truguet's solid republican convictions made him consider equality as a fundamental right.
-He was probably the only official to dare oppose Bonaparte on this point, and was violently attacked and mocked by those favoring a return to the old order in the colonies and strongly reprimanded by the First Consul.
+He composed four reports for the First Consul, proposing a reorganization of the navy and taking a strong position and courageous stand against Napoleon's reimplementation of slavery in French colonies, as Truguet's solid republican convictions made him consider equality as a fundamental right.
+He was probably the only official to dare oppose Napoleon on this point, and was violently attacked and mocked by those favoring a return to the old order in the colonies and strongly reprimanded by the First Consul.
 Nevertheless, in 1802 he was given command of the combined force gathered at Cadiz, with the eminent title of amiral en chef.
 The squadrons of Linois, Gantheaume and Bedout had to gather at Truguet's HQ.
 The peace of Amiens brought the admiral back to Paris.

 First French Empire

-When war broke out again, Bonaparte entrusted to Truguet the organisation and command of the fleet at Brest, with his flagship being the Alexandre, then the Vengeur.
-In 1804, while all were conscientiously signing a "spontaneous" petition amidst his whole fleet to demand an imperial crown for Bonaparte, in the same way as was being done in the army, Truguet publicly took a stand against the establishment of the Empire in a letter that became historic.
+When war broke out again, Napoleon entrusted to Truguet the organisation and command of the fleet at Brest, with his flagship being the Alexandre, then the Vengeur.
+In 1804, while all were conscientiously signing a "spontaneous" petition amidst his whole fleet to demand an imperial crown for Napoleon, in the same way as was being done in the army, Truguet publicly took a stand against the establishment of the Empire in a letter that became historic.
 This consigned him to 5 years of severe disgrace, and the loss of all his titles and his membership of the légion d'honneur.

-In 1809, the Emperor recalled him to command the squadron gathered at Rochefort, after the disastrous attack by English fireships in the raid on the île d'Aix.
+In 1809, Napoleon recalled him to command the French squadron at Rochefort after the crushing British victory there at the battle of the Basque Roads.
 The following year, Napoleon put him at the head of the Kingdom of Holland's naval high command.
 Repulsed by foreign invasion, Truguet was one of the first to leave his post in the last years of the Empire.